History of roller derby: All-female, grassroots leagues

 In 2000, Daniel Eduardo "Devil Dan" Policarpo, then an Austin, Texas musician, recruited women to skate in what he envisioned would be a raucous, rockabilly, circus-like roller derby spectacle.
 After an organizational meeting and a disputed fundraiser, Policarpo and the women parted ways.
 The women then self-organized as Bad Girl Good Woman Productions (BGGW) in 2001, creating a new generation of roller derby, open to women only.
-Founders formed four teams, and staged their first public match in Austin in mid-2002.
+Founders formed four teams and staged their first public match in Austin in mid-2002.
 Shortly after, the league split over business plans: The Texas Rollergirls embraced flat-track play, while the BGGW league took the name TXRD Lonestar Rollergirls and went on to skate banked-track roller derby.

 The revival then began in earnest, with over 50 similar all-female leagues in existence by late 2005, more than 80 by February 2006, and more than 135 by mid-August 2006.
 The sport's sudden growth in 2006 is attributed to its exposure via the Rollergirls reality television show, which depicted portions of the lives of real skaters from the TXRD Lonestar Rollergirls.
-The show began broadcasting in January 2006, but was not picked up for a second season due to unsatisfactory ratings.
+The show began broadcasting in January 2006 but was not picked up for a second season due to unsatisfactory ratings.

 Leagues outside the U.S. began forming in 2006, and international competition soon followed.
 The first all-female Canadian league of 10 members, the Oil City Derby Girls, was formed in December 2005 in Edmonton, Alberta.
 Terminal City Rollergirls from Vancouver, British Columbia, appeared before an audience of 4500 on March 4, 2006 to participate in a game of "Last Woman Standing" ("Blood and Thunder") against the Rat City Rollergirls at the Everett Events Center in Everett, Washington.
 The first full, international bout in women's flat-track derby occurred in December 2006, when the Oil City Derby Girls hosted the Rocky Mountain Roller Girls (Denver, Colorado).
 By mid-2009, there were 425 amateur leagues, including 79 in Canada, Australia, the United Kingdom, New Zealand, Germany, Belgium and Sweden combined.

 Although this revival of roller derby was initially all-female, some leagues later introduced all-male teams.
 Junior roller derby leagues associated with this revival also emerged and play under modified adult derby rules.

-All-male roller derby
+Men's roller derby

 The Men's Roller Derby Association (MRDA) is the international governing body of men's flat track roller derby.
 It was founded in 2007 under the name Men's Derby Coalition (renamed to Men's Roller Derby Association in 2011), and currently has 64 men's leagues under its jurisdiction.
 MRDA member leagues play using the rules of Flat-Track Roller Derby originally designed by the WFTDA.
+Despite its name, women and non-binary people may play with MRDA member leagues in accordance with its non-discrimination policy.